rabani-to/challenge-frontend/README.md

 The core of this challenge is to understand how you handle to create a software with the guide of the all mighty google and AAVE/Compound docs.
 Apart from that, we expect you consider the Distributed System trickery needed when building software for The Space, things like, wrong states, remote state sync and ultimately, how you output that information to end users.

 We won't accept `code only` solutions, we expect your challenge to be served in a live URL.
-To serve your app we suggest using Vercel, Netlify or Github/Gitlab Pages.
+To serve your app, use Vercel, Netlify or Github/Gitlab Pages.

 👩‍🚀 Put references to the codebase in your App Footer or anywhere you'll like to.